area9innovation/flow9/tools/gringo/readme.md

 A gringo program takes a string, and produces a sequence of events based on a stack-based action semantics.
-It will call the events as a stack of matched strings and operations from unquotes.
+It will call the events as a stack of matched strings and operations from "unquotes".
 This can be used to construct an AST or a post-fix Forth style program that builds an AST.
+This is explaining below.

 ## Handling precedence and associativity